-- 4.6 The Council is required to ensure that the Ipswich Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area as far as is consistent with policies in the National Planning Policy Framework. - 4.7 The indicative capacity of the sites listed in the policy above is 1,934 dwellings.
-These will contribute to meeting the housing target of 10,585 dwellings by 2031, as identified through Policy CS7 of the Core Strategy review.
-In addition, the Core Strategy review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with around 2,800 dwellings expected by 2031.
+- 4.6 The Council is required to ensure that the Ipswich Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area as far as is consistent with policies in the National Planning Policy Framework. - 4.7 The indicative capacity of the sites listed in the policy above is 1,934 1,844 dwellings.
+These will contribute to meeting the minimum housing requirement target of 10,585 9,777 dwellings by 2031, as identified through Policy CS7 of the Core Strategy review.
+In addition, the Core Strategy review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with around 2,800 2,700 dwellings expected by 2031.
 The housing land requirement and supply figures are set out in Table 2 of the Core Strategy review.
 The likely delivery timescale shown in the policy shows the Council's expectation based on current knowledge; sites could come forward sooner than indicated.